adamheins/wishart-confidence-intervals/README.md

 ## References

 * Chiani, M. (2017).
-"On the Probability That All Eigenvalues of Gaussian, Wishart, and Double Wishart Random Matrices Lie Within an Interval," in IEEE Transactions on Information Theory, vol. 63, no. 7, pp. 4521-4531, July 2017, doi:
+"On the Probability That All Eigenvalues of Gaussian, Wishart, and Double Wishart Random Matrices Lie Within an Interval," in *IEEE Transactions on Information Theory*, vol. 63, no. 7, pp. 4521-4531, July 2017, doi:
  [10.1109/TIT.2017.2694846](https://doi.org/10.1109/TIT.2017.2694846),
  arxiv: [1502.04189](https://arxiv.org/abs/1502.04189).